Laugerie-Basse, Dordogne

 Outside the shelter you will notice a rickety ladder which leads up to a hole in the rock face which was used as a look-out post.

-The discovery of Laugerie -Basse
+The discovery of Laugerie-Basse

 Laugerie-Basse was discovered by Edouard Lartet and Henry Christy in 1863.
 Sensible excavations continued for a few years but without the care of a modern day dig.
 The site then unfortunately fell into the hands of a Swiss man, Otto Hauser, who in his rush to exploit the site even used explosives!
 Otto Hauser sold all his finds to the highest bidder meaning that many of the important finds from Laugerie Basse are spread throughout the world.
 However many of the finds are on display at the Prehistory Museum at Les-Eyzies.

 Whilst he was working at Laugerie Basse, Jean Maury noticed a terrace higher up the cliff face nearby.
 He climbed up and noticed a small spring.
-He set too, with his sister and daughter, to discover the source and after two years of digging out a passage they discovered the Grotte du Grand Roc.
+He set to, with his sister and daughter, to discover the source and after two years of digging out a passage they discovered the Grotte du Grand Roc.

 Places to visit near to Laugerie-Basse